As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-Best For: Portable, wind-aware backyard setups
+Best For: Budget backyard audio setups

 Check Latest Price on Amazon